As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 Toddlers and infants learn quickly from the world around them and the environment.

-Thus, following these following actions in the learning environment should be tried to support responsive schedules.
+Thus, implementing these following actions in the learning environment should be tried to support responsive schedules.

-Routines and Schedules must be flexible: Allow routines to be flexible and let them fit an individual’s toddler’s needs.
+Routines and Schedules must be flexible: Allow routines to be flexible and let them fit each toddler’s needs.

 To be done, you might have to work with an individual family to investigate what fits their child best.